 Easter is on its way bringing with it more school holidays and…chocolate!
 Yes, this is possibly my favourite family holiday for guzzling more chocolate eggs and hot cross buns than are possibly good for me.

-If you plan to be in London for the Easter holidays then you will be pleased to learn that there are lots of Easter treats in store.
-Fun things and special events taking place over the long weekend include Easter egg hunts, Easter trails, Easter weekend services and maybe even the chance to catch a glimpse of the Easter bunny himself!
+Family events taking place over the long weekend include Easter egg hunts in London, Easter trails, Easter weekend services and maybe even the chance to catch a glimpse of the Easter bunny himself!

-As for Easter dates this year, Good Friday is on April 15 this year, Easter Sunday on April 17 and the Easter Monday bank holiday falls on April 10, making for an enjoyable and long Easter bank holiday weekend.
+As for Easter dates this year, Good Friday is on April 7 this year, Easter Sunday on April 9 and Easter Monday falls on April 10, making for an enjoyable and long Easter bank holiday weekend.

-Here’s our round-up of the best things to enjoy during the Easter break in London for 2022, enjoy!
+Here’s our round-up of the best things to enjoy during the Easter in London for 2023, enjoy!

 Disclosure: This post may contain affiliate links.
 I have been or could be if you click on a link in this post compensated via a cash payment, gift or something else of value for writing this post.
 See our full disclosure policy for more details.